cpplibv/libv/LIBV-TODO.md

-libv.ui: constraints: a way of syncing data between the world and the ui libv.ui.layout: Flow libv.ui.layout: 2D <-> 3D based on game state libv.ui: ui <-> 3D layout linkage: planet names and additional informations are part of the ui and not the scene
+libv.ui: constraints: a way of syncing data between the world and the ui libv.ui.layout: Flow libv.ui.layout: 2D <-> 3D based on game state libv.ui: ui <-> 3D layout linkage: planet names and additional information is part of the ui and not the scene
 		ui therefore has to access the game state (trivial, but this code has to happen now)

 libv.ui: text | easy text
-libv.ui: Idea that a component could signal the UI if it want to execute a heavy computation task before (attach, layout, create, render, destroy) libv.ui: String2D scream at the user if the API get a \r (or any non printable character beside \n \t), and ignore it
+libv.ui: idea: A component could signal the UI if it want to execute a heavy computation task before (attach, layout, create, render, destroy) libv.ui: String2D scream at the user if the API get a \r (or any non printable character beside \n \t), and ignore it

-libv.glr: strong type locations and indices with enum classes, also use libv::gl::uniform libv.glr: Implement sub-mesh API libv.glr: Fix uniform naming mess, Reduce the number of public members
+libv.glr: strong type locations and indices with enum classes, also use libv::gl::uniform libv.glr: Fix uniform naming mess, Reduce the number of public members

 libv.glr: vm4 | non trivial
-libv.vm4: in header include version libv.vm4: in header include date libv.vm4: in header include hash libv.vm4: geomax / geoorig: find the biggest distance between any two vertex, avg(a, b) = geoorig, dist(a, b) / 2 = geomax libv.va4/ia4: (Iris/Vader Asset 4) New "library" to handle vm4 models and bundle them. libv.va4/ia4: Animation drivers: look at, rotate around world/local xyz, pulsate, play animation, etc...
+libv.vm4: in model header include version libv.vm4: in model header include date libv.vm4: in model header include hash libv.vm4: geomax / geoorig: find the biggest distance between any two vertex, avg(a, b) = geoorig, dist(a, b) / 2 = geomax libv.va4/ia4: (Iris/Vader Asset 4) New "library" to handle vm4 models and bundle them. libv.va4/ia4: Animation drivers: look at, rotate around world/local xyz, pulsate, play animation, etc...